TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Comma-separated list of search strings for servers to exclude from ffa auto connect.

+#### autoJoinCheckInterval

+Interval (in minutes) in which to check for new servers for auto join/delayed connecter.

 #### jkaMode

 0 or 1.
 Jedi Academy mode instead of JK2.